-The Preferred Units at March 31, 2014 also included 360,126 Series Four Preferred Units, which bear a preferred distribution equal to 2.00% per annum on a liquidation preference of \$50.00 per unit and are not convertible into OP Units.
-In order to secure the performance of certain obligations by the holders, such Series Four Preferred Units are subject to forfeiture pursuant to the terms of a pledge agreement.
-The holders of Series Four Preferred Units have the right, at certain times and subject to certain conditions set forth in the Certificate of Designations establishing the rights, limitations and preferences of the Series Four Preferred Units, to require the Operating Partnership to redeem all of their units for cash at the redemption price of \$50.00 per unit.
-The Operating Partnership also has the right, at certain times and subject to certain conditions, to redeem all of the Series Four Preferred Units for cash at the redemption price of \$50.00 per unit.
-The Series Four Preferred Units that are subject to the security interest under the pledge agreement may not be redeemed until and unless such security interest is released.
-The Operating Partnership's first right to redeem the Series Four Preferred Units was a 30-day period beginning on August 29, 2013.
-Due to the holders' redemption option existing outside the control of the Company, the Series Four Preferred Units are presented outside of permanent equity in the Company's Consolidated Balance Sheets.
+The Preferred Units at June 30, 2014 consisted of 360,126 Series Four Preferred Units, which bear a preferred distribution equal to 2.00% per annum on a liquidation preference of \$50.00 per unit and are not convertible into OP Units.
+The holders of Series Four Preferred Units have the right, at certain times and subject to certain conditions set forth in the Certificate of Designations establishing the rights, limitations and preferences of the Series Four Preferred Units have the right, at certain times and subject to certain conditions set forth in the Certificate of Designations establishing the rights, limitations and preferences of the Series Four Preferred Units for cash at the redemption price of \$50.00 per unit.
+In order to secure the performance of certain post-issuance obligations by the holders, all of such outstanding Series Four Preferred Units that were subject to forfeiture pursuant to the terms of a pledge agreement and not eligible for redemption until and unless such security interest is released.
+On May 19, 2014, the Company's Operating Partnership released to the holders 319,687 Series Four Preferred Units that were previously subject to the security interest.
+On June 26, 2014, the Company's Operating Partnership notified the holders that it had elected to redeem such 319,687 Series Four Preferred Units on July 3, 2014 at the redemption price of \$50.00 per unit, plus accrued and unpaid distributions.
+Due to the holders' redemption option existing outside the comprol of the Company, the Series Four Preferred Units are presented outside of permanent equity in the Company's Consolidated Balance Sheets.
+See Note 12.

 On February 18, 2014, the Operating Partnership paid a distribution on its outstanding Series Four Preferred Units of \$0.25 per unit.
+On May 15, 2014, the Operating Partnership paid a distribution on its outstanding Series Four Preferred Units of \$0.25 per unit.

-The following table reflects the activity of the noncontrolling interests-redeemable preferred units of the Operating Partnership for the three months ended March 31, 2014 and 2013 (in thousands):
+The following table reflects the activity of the noncontrolling interests-redeemable preferred units of the Operating Partnership for the six months ended June 30, 2014 and 2013 (in thousands):